Stable flies also known as "biting flies" can deliver a painful bite. They bite people, livestock, pets and other mammals. The bites

 Stable Fly Control Products

 Contact Aerosol Sprays: You can use sprays that contain pyrethrin for immediate results, giving a quick knockdown.
-Pyrethrins are non residual and only last for a short time.
-Suggested sprays for stable flies are PI Contact, CB 80, PT 565 or V One.
+Pyrethrins are non-residual and only last for a short time.
+Suggested sprays for stable flies are PI Contact, CB 80, or PT 565.
 We also carry a line of professional fogging materials and foggers.

 Suggested Fly Traps